 Let us introduce you to a stress care technique that’s scientifically proven to have positive effects on our mental health.
 It’s easy to implement.
-It’s called the Mental Subtraction strategy.
+It’s called the “three good things” method.

-The key to taking care of stress quickly is to have some form of stress relief on hand.
-Having a coping mechanism on hand, such as the Mental Subtraction strategy, keeps our mental health in check.
+Having coping mechanisms on hand, such as the ‘three good things’ method, keeps our mental health in check.
 This is just one of the many easy stress-care techniques you can try.
 Figure out what works for you and get into the habit of practicing.
-One of the keys to living a healthy and happy life is to properly cope with stress
+One of the keys to living a healthy and happy life is to properly cope with stress.

 Jeffrey J. Froh , William J. Sefick , Robert A. Emmons